TESS observations of the WASP-121 b phase curve: Data

 \section{Data}

-The WASP-121 system was observed by the TESS mission at 2 minute cadence during Sector 7.
+The WASP-121 system was observed by the \textit{TESS} mission at 2 minute cadence during Sector 7.
 The observations were carried out with camera 3 and the charge coupled device (CCD) 2, between 7 January 2019 and 2 February 2019, spanning orbits 21 and 22.

 These short cadence target pixel files were analyzed by the Science Processing Operations Center (SPOC) pipeline \citep{Jenkins+2010, Jenkins+2016, Smith+2012, Stumpe+2014} to produce simple aperture photometry (SAP) and presearch data conditioning (PDC) light curves.
-An alert was then issued by the TESS Objects of Interest (TOI) working group based on the detected periodic transit signal.
+An alert was then issued by the \textit{TESS} Objects of Interest (TOI) working group (TOI~495.01) based on the detected periodic transit signal.

-In the SPOC pipeline the SAP pipeline simply subtracts a background photon count estimate from the total number of photons inside a given aperture, whereas the PDC pipeline estimates a correction to the SAP light curve to correct for long-term trends as well as the decrease in the transit depth due to known nearby sources.
+In order to produce the SAP light curve, the SPOC pipeline subtracts a background photon count estimate from the total number of photons inside a given aperture, whereas the PDC data product also contains a correction for red noise as well as the decrease in the transit depth due to known nearby sources.
 These initial data are shown in the first (SAP) and second (PDC) panels of Figure~\ref{figr:lcur_totl}, respectively.
-We inspected both data sets and concluded that the PDC light curve was not suitable for further analysis due to mismodeled systematics in the data (i.e., short time scale red noise), especially prominent in the second orbit of Sector 7.
-Red noise is mostly in the form of discontinuities and systematic trends introduced by instrumental effects such as changes in the thermal state of TESS and pointing instabilities.
-Therefore, we decided to fit a separate cubic spline to the SAP data collected during each individual orbit after masking out the flagged data points as well as the transits as shown in the third panel of Figure~\ref{figr:lcur_totl}.
+We inspected both data sets and concluded that the PDC light curve was not suitable for further analysis due to residual systematics in the data at short time scales, especially prominent in the second orbit of Sector 7.
+Red noise is mostly in the form of discontinuities and systematic trends introduced by instrumental effects such as changes in the thermal state of \textit{TESS} and pointing instabilities.
+Therefore, we decided to fit a cubic spline to the SAP data collected during each individual orbit after masking out the flagged data points as well as the transits as shown in the third panel of Figure~\ref{figr:lcur_totl}.
 This procedure filtered systematics introduced at a time scale much longer than the orbital period, while preserving the phase curve modulations.
-We then based the subsequent analysis on the residuals of the SAP data and the spline model, i.e., the flattened light curve.